A Linear Algebraic Framework for Dynamic Scheduling Over Memory-Equipped Quantum Networks: System Description

 To clarify how all the pieces introduced until now fit together, suppose to have the Alice-Bob pair $AD$ connected by route $ABCD$, as shown in Fig.~\ref{fig_simexample}.
 Assume the average generation rates to be $\alpha_{AB}$, $\alpha_{BC}$ and $\alpha_{CD} = 1\ \text{(time steps)}^{-1}$.
 Lastly, assume that all the memories in the system have $\eta = 0.9$ storage-and-retrieval efficiency for the chosen time step duration.
 Fig. \ref{fig_simexample} shows how the full system evolves throughout two time steps, while Fig. \ref{fig_simtiming} shows the same test run but focusing on queue $AB$, to highlight the timing of the various phenomena at play.

-\Figure[!t]()[width=.9\linewidth]{Sim_Example.pdf} {Explicit example of two time steps over a simple topology.
-Continuous lines represent physical queues and dashed lines virtual ones.
-Grey circles represent ebits that were in the queue at the beginning of a time step, red ones ebits that arrived during that time step.
-Blue crosses represent loss of an ebit.
-Upper figures (a) at the beginning of the corresponding time step, lower figures (b) at the end of it. }
+\Figure[!t]()[width=.9\linewidth]{FIG1.pdf} {Explicit example of two successive time steps over a simple chain topology.
+Continuous lines represent physical links, and therefore correspond to physical queues in our model, whereas dashed lines symbolize virtual queues, i.e. pairs of nodes that are not directly connected by fiber but may share ebits after some entanglement swapping operations.
+Grey circles represent ebits in the queue at the beginning of the current time step.
+Their number is encoded in $\mathbf{q}(t)$ in our model.
+Red circles represents ebits arrived during that time step ($\mathbf{a}(t)$).
+Blue crosses represent loss of an ebit ($\boldsymbol{\ell}(t)$).
+Upper figures (a) represent the state at the beginning of the corresponding time step, lower figures (b) at the end of it.
+Passing from time step $1$ to $2$, the scheduling decision $r_{A[B]C}(t=1) = 1$ has been applied which removed one ebit each from queues $AB$ and $BC$ and added one to $AC$. }

-\Figure[!t]()[width=.9\linewidth]{Sim_Timing.pdf} {Example of two time steps from the point of view of queue $AB$.
-Queue snapshots $q_{ij}(t)$ are taken at the very beginning of a time step, while arrivals and losses happen stochastically but are only assessed at the end of the step, when the scheduling decision is taken.
+\Figure[!t]()[width=.9\linewidth]{FIG2.pdf} {Same example as fig. \ref{fig_simexample}, as seen internally by queue $AB$ to highlight the timing of the various phenomena at play.
+Queue snapshots $q_{ij}(t)$ are taken at the very beginning of a time step, whereas arrivals and losses happen stochastically.
+At the end of each time step, arrivals and losses are counted and the scheduling decision is taken.
 Note that ebits arriving during the current time step are not subject to losses in this model. }